-- Ideally, C383 UTINs will attend lecture to solidify their own knowledge, help answer questions, facilitate small group discussions with students, and disseminate written materials. - UTINs will be assigned to weekly discussion sections based on their availability.
+- B minimum required from taking this course or C, H, or J117 previously. - Ideally, C383 UTINs will attend lecture to solidify their own knowledge, help answer questions, facilitate small group discussions with students, and disseminate written materials. - UTINs will be assigned to weekly discussion sections based on their availability.
 In discussion, UTINs will collaborate with the graduate student AI and/or UTA to facilitate active learning and encourage student participation. - UTINs will have the option to host review sessions before each of the midterm exams.
 These review sessions can be held in-person or on Zoom. - UTINs are expected to study the course materials and review discussion worksheets in advance of weekly staff meetings. - UTINs are expected to communicate effectively with the instructor and the graduate student AI/UTA. - All UTINs must complete the assignments required for CHEM-X371 as listed on Canvas.

 Performance evaluation is an important part of the instructional process.
 Evaluation of the UTIN performance typically will be conducted twice a semester.
-This evaluation will be conducted by the graduate student Als or UTAs.
+This evaluation will be conducted by the graduate student AIs or UTAs.